 In other words, whatever happens happens for a reason, sometimes unseen and unfathomable.
 Mystical spirituality relies on one’s intuition to navigate this life.

 Associated with religious beliefs, this type often entails a set of rules and a hierarchical structure.

-Authoritarian spirituality can turn into fundamentalist religion, separated from the major religion.
+Authoritarian spirituality can turn into a fundamentalist religion, separated from the major religions.
 People who adhere to this type of spirituality tend to exclude other beliefs and spiritual views, driven by the idea that their perspective is the most truthful one.

 3. Intellectual spirituality